I think there's an issue with my storage device, but I'm not sure Start a free evaluation →

-The sound becoming weirder or louder, however, may imply there’s something large has stuck between the blades.
-If so, it will be easy to spot: all you need to do is open up your computer and inspect the fan — and once a fan problem is diagnosed, you can let out a sigh of relief that no hard drive recovery is needed.
+The sound becoming weirder or louder, however, may imply there’s something significant that has stuck between the blades.
+If so, you’ll have to open up your computer and inspect the fan.

-The beeping sound comes from the struggles of the drive’s mechanical components, and usually is caused by its electronics failing to supply enough power to the spindle motor, so the latter is unable to spin up at all.
-Being rather the sound of stuck parts inside the computer than a programmed “beep”, it indicates your hard drive cannot move as usual.
+Beeping.
+A hard drive beeping means the device’s components are struggling.
+It is caused by its electronics failing to supply enough power to the spindle motor, so it’s unable to spin normally.
+It indicates your hard drive cannot move as usual.

 Grinding.
 As mentioned early, a hard disk is built of a platter and a needle.
 However, the read-and-write head doesn’t touch the platter.
 Instead, the needle hovers above its surface a few millimeters higher.
 The grinding noise coming from the HDD is the worst hardware failure scenario.
 It happens when the drive’s read-write head touches the platter, which results in data loss.
 Don’t try to fix it on your own!